- Do you have a big writing assignment that you don't quite know how to approach?

 - Are you confused about how to revise once you have a draft written, or how to turn your notes into a paper that meets the assignment?

-Visit the Writing Center blog for more information and to schedule an appointment online.
+Visit the Writing Center blog for more information.

 The peer consultants who staff the Center will understand your questions and help you learn to handle your writing challenges.
 There is no charge for this service.
 For best results, come into the Center as soon as you get the assignment.